saif2020/UmojaHack-Africa-2021-1th-Place/README.md

 # UmojaHack Africa 2021 #3: Financial Resilience Challenge
-It was an Unbelievable WeekEnd For me as I won Challenges#3 in UmojaHack Africa 2021 with my amazing Teammate @ASSAZZIN. this repository contains Code Solutions on how to get Top1 Places in Financial Resilience Challenge  .
+It was an Unbelievable WeekEnd For me as I won Challenges#3 in UmojaHack Africa 2021 with my amazing Teammate @ASSAZZIN. this repository contains Code Solutions on how to get Top1 Place in Financial Resilience Challenge  .
 Enjoy !

 # Brief Description
 The objective of this challenge is to to build a machine learning model to predict which individuals across Africa and around the world are most likely to be financially resilient or not., have a look on Zindi.